 Sec.
 3-805.
-Every respondent alleged to be subject to

-- 15 him.
-A hearing shall not proceed when a respondent is not - represented by counsel unless, after conferring with counsel, 16 - 17 the respondent requests to represent himself and the court is - 18 satisfied that the respondent has the capacity to make an - 19 informed waiver of his right to counsel.
-Counsel shall be - 2.0 allowed time for adequate preparation and shall not be - prevented from conferring with the respondent at reasonable 21 - 22 times nor from making an investigation of the matters in issue - 23 and presenting such relevant evidence as he believes is - 24 necessary. - 25 1.
-If the court determines that the respondent is unable to
+Every respondent alleged to be subject to involuntary admission on an inpatient or outpatient basis shall be represented by counsel.
+If the respondent is indigent or an appearance has not been entered on his behalf at the time the matter is set for hearing, the court shall appoint counsel for him.
+A hearing shall not proceed when a respondent is not represented by counsel unless, after conferring with counsel, the respondent requests to represent himself and the court is satisfied that the respondent has the capacity to make an informed waiver of his right to counsel.
+Counsel shall be allowed time for adequate preparation and shall not be prevented from conferring with the respondent at reasonable times nor from making an investigation of the matters in issue and presenting such relevant evidence as he believes is necessary.

-- 1 obtain counsel, the court shall appoint as counsel an attorney - 2 employed by or under contract with the Guardianship and Mental - 3 Health Advocacy Commission, if available. - 4 2.
-If an attorney from the Guardianship and Mental Health - 5 Advocacy Commission is not available, the court shall appoint - as counsel the public defender or, only if no public defender - 7 is available, an attorney licensed to practice law in this - 8 State. - 9 3.
-Upon filing with the court of a verified statement of - 10 legal services rendered by the private attorney appointed - 11 pursuant to paragraph (2) of this Section, the court shall - determine a reasonable fee for such services.
-If the respondent - is unable to pay the fee, the court shall enter an order upon - 14 the county to pay the entire fee or such amount as the - 15 respondent is unable to pay. - 16 (Source: P.A.
-80-1414.) - 17 (405 ILCS 5/3-807) (from Ch.
-91 1/2, par.
-3-807) - 18 Sec.
+- 1. If the court determines that the respondent is unable to obtain counsel, the court shall appoint as counsel an attorney employed by or under contract with the Guardianship and Mental Health Advocacy Commission, if available. - 2.
+If an attorney from the Guardianship and Mental Health Advocacy Commission is not available, the court shall appoint as counsel the public defender or, only if no public defender is available, an attorney licensed to practice law in this State.

+3. Upon filing with the court of a verified statement of legal services rendered by the private attorney appointed pursuant to paragraph (2) of this Section, the court shall determine a reasonable fee for such services.
+If the respondent is unable to pay the fee, the court shall enter an order upon the county to pay the entire fee or such amount as the respondent is unable to pay.

+Sec.
 3-807.
-No respondent may be found subject to - 19 involuntary admission on an inpatient or outpatient basis - 20 unless at least one psychiatrist, clinical social worker, or - 21 clinical psychologist who has examined him testifies in person - 22 at the hearing.
-The respondent may waive the requirement of the - 23 testimony subject to the approval of the court. - 24 (Source: P.A.
-87-530.)
+No respondent may be found subject to involuntary admission on an inpatient or outpatient basis unless at least one psychiatrist, clinical social worker, or clinical psychologist who has examined him testifies in person at the hearing.
+The respondent may waive the requirement of the testimony subject to the approval of the court.

-- 1 (405 ILCS 5/3-808) (from Ch.
-91 1/2, par.
-3-808) - Sec.
+Sec.
 3-808.
-No respondent may be found subject to 2 - involuntary admission on an inpatient or outpatient basis 3 - 4 unless that finding has been established by clear - 5 convincing evidence. - (Source: P.A.
-80-1414.)
-6 - 7 (405 ILCS 5/3-809) (from Ch.
-91 1/2, par.
-3-809) - 8 Sec.
+No respondent may be found subject to involuntary admission on an inpatient or outpatient basis unless that finding has been established by clear and convincing evidence.

+Sec.
 3-809.
-If the respondent is not found subject to - 9 involuntary admission on an inpatient or outpatient basis, the - court shall dismiss the petition and order the respondent 10 - discharged.
-If the respondent is found subject to involuntary 11 - 12 admission on an inpatient or outpatient basis, the court shall - 13 enter an order so specifying.
-If the court is not satisfied - 14 with the verdict of the jury finding the respondent subject to - 15 involuntary admission on an inpatient or outpatient basis, it - may set aside such verdict and order the respondent discharged 16 - 17 or it may order another hearing. - (Source: P.A.
-80-1414.)
-18 - (405 ILCS 5/3-810) (from Ch.
-91 1/2, par.
-3-810) 19 - 20 Sec.
-3-810.
-Before disposition is determined, the facility - 21 director or such other person as the court may direct shall - 22 prepare a written report including information on the - 23 appropriateness and availability of alternative treatment - 24 settings, a social investigation of the respondent, a
+If the respondent is not found subject to involuntary admission on an inpatient or outpatient basis, the court shall dismiss the petition and order the respondent discharged.
+If the respondent is found subject to involuntary admission on an inpatient or outpatient basis, the court shall enter an order so specifying.
+If the court is not satisfied with the verdict of the jury finding the respondent subject to involuntary admission on an inpatient or outpatient basis, it may set aside such verdict and order the respondent discharged or it may order another hearing.